FahimSoltani174/FigmaClone/README.md

 # FigmaClone
-This is a really cool project worked with React (Next.js).
-My first Expericen with React.
+This is a really cool project I worked on with React (Next.js).
+It was my first experience with React.